 Knight’s Pond & Blueberry Hill at Maine Trail Finder

-To find the parking area and trailhead at the end of Greely Road Extension:
+There are two parking areas and trailheads, both at or near the end of Greely Road Extension:

 - From Cumberland Center follow Route 9 North for 1 mile.
 Turn left onto Greely Road Extension and continue for 1.3 miles.
-The preserve entrances are at the end of the road.
+The two preserve entrances are at or near the end of the road.

 Beginning in early Spring you can see Ring-necked Ducks, Mallards and Canada Geese on the shores of Knight’s Pond.
 There are also Yellow-rumped and Palm Warblers starting at the end of April and the beginning of May.
 This bird rich habitat is a joy to visit.
 For more information visit: The Best Birding in the Royal River watershed.